Bodaclick/EnquiryBundle/Resources/doc/index.md

 ####saveAnswer

 Save responses given to an enquiry.
 The enquiry can be specified by name or its instance object.
-The responses must be collected in a `Bodaclick\BDKEnquiryBundle\Model\Answer` object.
+The responses must be collected in a `BDK\EnquiryBundle\Model\Answer` object.
 An user instance can also be specified, and if so, it will rewrite any user set in the *answer* object.

 *Anonymous* responses are allowed, if the user parameter is set to null.

-As `Bodaclick\BDKEnquiryBundle\Model\Answer` is an abstract class, the appropiated entity or document *answer* class in the bundle model must be used.
+As `BDK\EnquiryBundle\Model\Answer` is an abstract class, the appropiated entity or document *answer* class in the bundle model must be used.
 There is a helper method in the service, *createAnswer*, that returns an empty instance of the appropiated class, based in the driver configured.